p-Roxy/S.C.O.O.P-Flipper-the-Robot-/README.md

 # Flipper the Robot
-Patrick Coleman, Jack Mendeville, Caleb Chuang, Jack Chen, Roxy Promhouse
+Patrick Coleman, Jack Mandeville, Caleb Chuang, Jack Chen, Roxy Promhouse

 Used an Arduino and Lego Mindstorms to create a small, yellow, autonomous robot in a group of 5.